Drukte op het IJ

 Prepare your visit

 Going on the water requires preparation.
-Apart from sunscreen, good humour, and some refreshments, it is also necessary to take into account the routes, stoppages, and rules.
+Apart from sunscreen, a good mood, and some refreshments, it is also necessary to consider the routes, stoppages, and rules.
 Haven't thought about those yet?
-No worries, we will gladly help you with out recreational shipping checklist:
+No worries, we will gladly help you with our recreational shipping checklist:

 Sailing safely on the IJ

-The IJ is a busy place.
-Ferries, inland shipping boats, motor boats, and cruises sail arrive and leave regularly.
-During summer it is, understandably, even busier.
+The IJ is a busy spot.
+Ferries, inland shipping boats, motorboats, and cruises sail arrive and leave regularly.
+During the summer, it is, understandably, even busier.
 When the weather is good, we like to be on the water!
-But safety is necessary.
-With this video we would like shine a light on safe sailing on the IJ.
+But safety is a necessity.
+With this video, we would like to shine a light on safe sailing on the IJ.
 Port official Ronald explains the sailing rules and gives some tips.
 Enjoy!

 What are the sailing rules?

-Recreational sailing en professional sailing share the waters of the IJ.
-Make sure to keep the sailing traffic safe by knowing the sailing rules.
-Also, by not abiding the rules you risk a hefty fine.
+Recreational boats and professional vessels share the waters of the IJ.
+Make sure to keep safe by knowing the sailing rules.
+Moreover, by not abiding by the rules, you risk a hefty fine.
 Don't know the rules by heart?
-These are the most essentials rule you should definitely know:
+These are the most essentials rules you should definitely know:

 • Keep to the right of the water as much as possible

-• The port basins are only accessible by commercial shippers - Look out for the signs
+• The port basins are only accessible by commercial shippers—Take note of the signs

 • Alcohol is not permitted for captains

-• Noise pollution is not allowed on the water - beware of your noise leven
+• Noise pollution is not allowed on the water—beware of your noise level

 What to do in the event of an accident?